tidev/appcd-plugin-webpack/migration.md

 #### Delete plugin

 Delete a named plugin from the configuration.
-Refer to the bundled [configuration files](./src/config) to see what named plugins are configured.
+Refer to the bundled [configuration files](./src/config) as well as the readme and code of the `@titanium-sdk/webpack-plugin-*` packages to see what named plugins are configured.

 ```js
 module.exports = (api, options) => {